tomhendra/courses/19-testing-javascript/README.md

 });
 ```

-- Now our test assertion is cleaner and the error message if we break the source code os clearer.
+- Now our test assertion is cleaner and the error message if we break the source code is clearer.
 - This is great but we don't want to repeat this boilerplate for every test.
-- So `jest-dome` exposes a module that we can import called `extend-expect` which will do `expect.extend(jestDOM);` for us so we can remove it.
+- So `jest-dom` exposes a module that we can import called `extend-expect` which will do `expect.extend(jestDOM);` for us so we can remove it.

 ```js
 import * as jestDOM from "@testing-library/jest-dom/extend-expect";